Top 10 Games for Kids Age 7-10

 But an attractive theme doesn’t always make for a fun game, or one that a seven year old can handle.

-So we’ve compiled a list of our favorite games for elementary-aged kids, covering ten themes, with challenges that are just right for kids under ten years old.
+So we’ve compiled a list of our favorite games for elementary-aged kids, covering ten different themes and play styles, with challenges that are just right for kids under ten years old.

 1. Zombies: Zombie Kidz Evolution